Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 </details>

-An Apache Airflow pipeline defined in [db-init.py](airflow-dags/db-init.py) is regularly run to initialize the [PostgreSQL](https://www.postgresql.org/)+[PostGIS](https://postgis.net/) DB with the latest OpenStreetMap elements and their respective wikidata etymology IDs.
+An Apache Airflow pipeline defined in [db-init-planet.py](airflow/dags/db-init-planet.py) is regularly run to initialize the [PostgreSQL](https://www.postgresql.org/)+[PostGIS](https://postgis.net/) DB with the latest OpenStreetMap elements and their respective Wikidata etymology IDs.

 Once the DB is initialized, this is the data gathering process in [etymologyMap.php](public/etymologyMap.php) used by in v2 if the configuration contains `db_enable = true`:

-1. [`BBoxTextPostGISQuery::downloadMissingText()`](public/app/query/postgis/BBoxTextPostGISQuery.php) checks if the Wikidata content for the requested area has already been downloaded in the DB
+1. [`BBoxTextPostGISQuery::downloadMissingText()`](app/query/postgis/BBoxTextPostGISQuery.php) checks if the Wikidata content for the requested area has already been downloaded in the DB
-    - If it has not been downloaded it downloads it downloads it using [EtymologyIDListJSONWikidataQuery](public/app/query/wikidata/EtymologyIDListJSONWikidataQuery.php) and loads it in the DB
+    - If it has not been downloaded it downloads it downloads it using [EtymologyIDListJSONWikidataQuery](app/query/wikidata/EtymologyIDListJSONWikidataQuery.php) and loads it in the DB
-2. [`BBoxEtymologyPostGISQuery`](public/app/query/postgis/BBoxEtymologyPostGISQuery.php) queries the DB and outputs the elements and their etymologies.
+2. [`BBoxEtymologyPostGISQuery`](app/query/postgis/BBoxEtymologyPostGISQuery.php) queries the DB and outputs the elements and their etymologies.

 ##### Database initialization

-As mentioned above an Apache Airflow pipeline defined in [db-init.py](airflow-dags/db-init.py) is regularly run to initialize the [PostgreSQL](https://www.postgresql.org/)+[PostGIS](https://postgis.net/) DB with the latest OpenStreetMap elements and their respective wikidata etymology IDs.
+As mentioned above an Apache Airflow pipeline defined in [db-init-planet.py](airflow/dags/db-init-planet.py) is regularly run to initialize the [PostgreSQL](https://www.postgresql.org/)+[PostGIS](https://postgis.net/) DB with the latest OpenStreetMap elements and their respective wikidata etymology IDs.
 This pipeline starts from a .pbf file ([a local extract](http://download.geofabrik.de/) in testing or [a full planet export](https://planet.openstreetmap.org/) in production), filters it with [osmium](https://osmcode.org/osmium-tool/) [`tags-filter`](https://docs.osmcode.org/osmium/latest/osmium-tags-filter.html), exports it to a tab-separated-values file with [osmium](https://osmcode.org/osmium-tool/) [`export`](https://docs.osmcode.org/osmium/latest/osmium-export.html) and imports it into the DB. [osm2pgsql](https://osm2pgsql.org/) is also supported in place of `osmium export` but the former is typically used.

 To run the database initialization:
 1. make sure [`docker-compose` is installed](#local-development-with-docker)
 2. initialize `.env` from [`.env.example`](.env.example) as shown [above](#configuration)
-3. start Apache Airflow with `docker-compose --profile dev+airflow up -d`
+3. start Apache Airflow with `docker-compose --profile airflow up -d`
-4. from the Apache Airflow configuration menu in the dashboard located at http://localhost:8080 create
-    * the Pool `data_filtering`
+4. from the Apache Airflow configuration menu in the dashboard located at http://localhost:8080 create the Pool `data_filtering`
-    * the Postgres connection `oem-postgis-postgres` to `oem-postgis` with the credentials in `.env`
-    * the HTTP connection `oem-web-dev-http` to `oem-web-dev`
-5. run/enable an existing DAG pipeline (if necessary customising the launch config) or create a new one in [db-init.py](airflow-dags/db-init.py) and run/enable
+5. run/enable an existing DAG pipeline (if necessary customising the launch config)
 6. the data for Open Etymology Map will be stored in the `oem` schema of the DB you configured in `.env` (and, if specified in the destination DB)

-IMPORTANT NOTE: If you use the planet file I suggest to use a machine with more than 8GB RAM (and a lot of patience, it will require a lot of time; use a local extract in development to use less RAM and time).
+IMPORTANT NOTE: If you use the planet file I suggest to use a machine with 16GB of RAM (and a lot of patience, it will require more than 6 hours; use a local extract in development to use less RAM and time, for an example see [db-init-italy-nord-ovest.py](airflow/dags/db-init-italy-nord-ovest.py)).

 Tip: if you run the local development instance through `docker-compose` you can connect to the local DB ([configured by default in `.env`](.env.example)) by using PGAdmin at http://localhost:8000 .